randypeck/Arduino/Screamo/Screamo Overview.md

      - Shaker events.
    - Definition of "roller coaster" themed modes, if any (for example multiball, hurry-up).

-3. Audio Mapping Table
+2. Audio Mapping Table
    - A table mapping:
      - Tsunami track numbers to descriptions and when to play.
    - Include priorities (music vs sound effects vs voice), interrupt rules, and any ducking rules.

-4. Diagnostics Data Structures
-   - How coils, lights, and switches are enumerated and named.
-   - Lookup tables for:
-     - Device index to human-readable name.
-     - Device index to Centipede address / pin.
-   - This will make diagnostic menu code easier to auto-generate.

-5. Configuration and Tuning Constants
+3. Configuration and Tuning Constants
    - A central header file for all tunables:
-     - Coil on-times, PWM duty cycles.
      - Shaker motor patterns.
      - Ball save duration.
      - Lamp fade timings (if implemented).
      - Debounce times.

-6. Safety and Fault Handling
+4. Safety and Fault Handling
    - Define behavior on:
      - Stuck switches.
      - Coil on too long (watchdog).